 We’ve personally felt this stress throughout our careers, and in conversations with others, also realised that companies of all sizes and industries feel the full force of this problem.
 So much focus and energy is sunk into aimlessly hunting for the right answer because there’s simply too much noise.
 Our tools have gone from helping us do the work, to being the work.

 SaaS companies typically understand the term ‘productivity’ to mean ‘go faster’ and ‘do more’.
 While these metrics may be fitting for factory robots, they completely miss the mark when we think about what constitutes success for people in the workplace.

-We want to shift the narrative, and think of productivity really as ‘being better’.
+We want to shift the narrative, and think of productivity really as (well-) ‘being better’.
 When you recall your happiest and most purposeful moments at work, it’s always when you’ve been intellectually stimulated, in flow and doing the things that meaningfully create value for your customers.
 That’s the state of mind that a knowledge-connecting product should recreate every time you experience it.
 Our relationship with our tools has long surpassed one of utility, and it is deeply entwined with how we see ourselves — it’s time we got off the proverbial treadmill and rethink who and how we are at work.

 We want to make work feel more coherent and delightful, and recast the imposter syndrome of not knowing the answer into an opportunity to spark curiosity.

 Dala users should experience an improvement in the quality of their work, a stronger conviction in their company’s mission, and increased overall happiness.